meltonlogan615/meltonlogan615/README.md

 ---

 ### I am a(n)...
-- Early stage Swift 📱
+- Early stage Swift
 - Eager and excited to learn and do
-- Growth focused 📈
+- Personal growth focused
-- Mutli-intrumentalist 🎸🪕
+- Mutli-intrumentalist
 - General purpose derelict

 ---

 ### I am currently...

-- Working in sales, marketing, account management 😔
+- Working in sales, marketing, account management
-- Learning SwiftUI 🥰
 - Have way too many personal projects in my pipeline
-- Listening to Wu-Tang, Rancid, and Hank Williams (Sr)
+- Listening to Wu-Tang, Rancid, or Hank Williams (Sr)
+- Probably eating a candy bar

 ---